FredyH/MySQLOO/README.md

 Query:getData()
 -- Returns [Table]
--- Gets the data the query returned from the server
+-- Gets the data the query returned from the server, or nil if the query errored or was aborted.
 -- Format: { row1, row2, row3, ... }
 -- Row format: { field_name = field_value } or {first_field, second_field, ...} if OPTION_NUMERIC_FIELDS is enabled